 Yes, most Pell Grant recipients are students with a household AGI of $50,000 or less, but depending on how many children in the family are in college at the same time, students in families with higher AGI can qualify for more grant dollars than they were previously aware of.

 Unlike student loans, Pell Grants do not have to be repaid.
-So, yes, it’s basically free money — and you might be missing out by not applying!
+You might be missing out by not applying!

 How much can I qualify for?